stanford-futuredata/ColBERT/README.md

 ## API Usage Notebook

+**NEW**: We have an experimental notebook on [Google Colab](https://colab.research.google.com/github/stanford-futuredata/ColBERT/blob/main/docs/intro2new.ipynb) that you can use with free GPUs.
+Indexing 10,000 on the free Colab T4 GPU takes six minutes.

 This Jupyter notebook **[docs/intro.ipynb notebook](docs/intro.ipynb)** illustrates using the key features of ColBERT with the new Python API.